 - Rules-a prescribed guide for conduct or action.
-We follow the rules to make sure we are safe-just like how we have a seatbelt rule to keep us safe in the car, or the safety rules before we cross the street.
-[For example, teach the child a simple rule for what to do if someone tries to touch him / her in an unsafe way, which is to say "No!", try to get away, and tell an adult as soon as possible.] - Limits-the point or edge beyond which something cannot go.
+We follow the rules to make sure we are safe-just like how we have a seatbelt rule to keep us safe in the car, or the safety rules before we cross the street. - Limits-the point or edge beyond which something cannot go.
 The furthest edge of something. - Rights-We are all born free and equal, and have certain rights that are automatically ours.
 Everyone is entitled to these rights, and they should not be taken away from us.
 For example, teach children, "you have a right to be safe, and your body belongs to you!" - Boundaries-the limits that define one person as separate from another or from others.
 There are boundaries you can see (like a fence around a yard) and boundaries you can't see with your eyes (like the comfort zone around us that we call our "personal space").
 Boundaries vary depending on the relationship with the other person.
 For example, a boundary between a child and a grandparent is different than the boundary between a child and a teacher or coach. - Saying "No"-to say "no" means to refuse, deny, reject or express disapproval of.
 This word is used to express a boundary and communicate that you do not want something to happen or continue.
-[Let children know It's OK to say "No" to an adult if they make you feel scared or uncomfortable, or if they touch your private body parts.] - Secret-something kept hidden, never told or unexplained.
+[Let youth know It's OK to say "No" to anyone, regardless of the perception of their authority} - Secret-something kept hidden, never told or unexplained.
 Secrets exclude others and have potential to harm, sometimes causing the person involved to feel frightened or uncomfortable.
-[For example, let children know that there are no secrets when it comes to personal and physical safety.
-Tell children that it's wrong for an adult or another child to ask a child to keep a secret about safety-especially unsafe touches-because that's a way for people to get hurt.
-If an individual tries to make a child keep a secret or makes him / her feel frightened, the child must know to communicate this information right away to a parent or caring adult-and be reassured that the child will be protected regardless of threats or seeming consequences of "telling".]
+[For example, if someone asks a young person to keep a secret about safety, especially involving the private parts, the youth needs to know that they must tell a safe adult as soon as possible-and be reassured that the child will be protected regardless of threats or seeming consequences of "telling".]